deanhtid/cfn-webapp/README.md

 - CloudWatch
 - Application Load Balancer
 - AutoScaling Groups
+- NAT Gateways
+- Internet Gateway

 The architecture consists of:

 - Two Private Subnets where the app is hosted
 - Two Public Subnets hosting the Application Load Balancer
 - Users will access the application through a public DNS endpoint (provided by cloudformation)

+As part of the deployment i've utilised busybox which is a docker container that has a bunch of utilities allowing me to to script and apply the html, css etc

 ## Requirements
 - AWS Account